4. Program for Embedded Machines¶

 Browse through datasheet¶

-The datasheet outlines the internal architecture of the chip.
-It contains critical information for choosing the right chip and for making best use of the chips’ capabilities.
+The datasheet outlines the internal architecture of devices, such as microcontrollers, PCBs, etc. It contains critical information for choosing the right device and for making best use of its capabilities.

 Since I felt like I would learn more from starting with comparing a few rather than just one, I selected a few wi-fi compatible chips.